karolcholewa/blog/_posts/2021-02-02-sql-cookbook.md

 This is a collection of quick recipies for SQL reports or data digging.
 This post is incremental not to create short posts for quick SQL queries and tips.

 ## PatIndex() and Left()
-The PATINDEX function returns a position of a pattern in a string.
-However, in conjunction with other string functions, such as LEFT it allows you to further extract string patters from a whole.
+The PatIndex() function returns a position of a pattern in a string.
+However, in conjunction with other string functions, such as Left() it allows you to further extract string patters from a whole.

 For example, a client ID and client email linked by a dash form a subscriberkey like so: 1234567890-client@example.com.
 To retrieve a client ID from the SubscriberKey do like so: